-- Use a RAID-based disk controller such as the Compaq SMART SCSI Array Controller - Use Windows NT-based RAID - Use Sybase SQL Server-based mirroring/duplexing.
+- Use a RAID-based disk controller such as the Compaq SMART and SMART-2 SCSI Array Controllers - Use Windows NT-based RAID - Use Sybase SQL Server-based mirroring/duplexing.

-Keep in mind that the transaction log activity is characterized by sequential writes, whereas the database activity is composed of random reads and writes.
+Keep in mind that in an OLTP environment the transaction log activity is characterized by sequential writes, whereas the database activity is composed of random reads and writes.
+In a DSS environment the transaction log activity is characterized by sequential writes, whereas the database activity is composed mostly of sequential read with few random reads and writes.